saweerawal/saweerawal/README.md

 ### Hi there 👋

 ### I'm Sawee Rawal, a Software Engineer from India.
 I have been a 3 star coder <a href="https://www.codechef.com/users/sawee" target="_blank">@Codechef</a>.
 I love to code and always get excited to learn new technologies as it empower the world to reach great heights.
 I usually like to code in C++ and Python.
-Nowadays I am exploring the world of Android Development.
+Nowadays I am exploring the world of Web Development.

  Visit: [Portfolio](https://sawee-rawal.netlify.app)